viictorjs/Refrapy/README.md

 ### Basic waveform processing

 Normalization divides amplitudes by each trace’s maximum amplitude.
 Scale gain divides (decrease gain) or multiplies (increase gain) the amplitudes of the current section by a fixed factor.
 Traces can be plotted with the filling of the positive/negative side of amplitudes or as simple wiggles (no filling).
 All amplitudes superposition can be clipped.
-The times axis can be moved up/down.
+The times axis limit can be increased/decreased.

 ![alt text](https://github.com/viictorjs/Refrapy/blob/master/gifs/norm_gain_fill.gif)